surajit-code/k8s-vagrant-deployment/README.md

   not need to download them manually

   It is not necessary to build the base box.

+    Instructions for KVM/libvirt platform
 Vagrant 2 Node (1 Master, 1 Worker) on libvirt instructions and Vagrantfiles in the directory libvirt-k8s

+    Instructions for VirtualBox on Windows/Mac
 Vagrant 2 Node (1 Master, 1 Worker) on VirtualBox, MacOS Catalina and Windows 10 in the directory virtualbox-k8s